drunarayan/python4astronomy/readme.md

 ### * [See here for additional information including your login information](infrastructure_details_condensed).

 ## Schedule
-We will teach this workshop in one marathon 3-hour session by request for the staff & frienda of the Boyce Astro foundation.
-This will be followed by a second session for show & tell and feedback.
+We will teach this workshop in two marathon 3-hour sessions by request for the staff & frienda of the Boyce Astro foundation.
+This will be followed by a third session for show & tell and feedback.

 ### * [See here for Schedule](condensed_schedule.md)